 No matter what the symptoms, the key here is to notice change; in your body, mind, emotions and your behaviour.
 Like any disease, it’s better caught early, before it does long-lasting damage.

-If you’re already at breaking point, the Educational Support Partnership offers a free helpline to teachers, no matter what your problem.
+If you’re already at breaking point, the Education Support offers a free helpline to teachers, no matter what your problem.
 Call 08000 562 561 at any time, to speak to a trained counsellor.

 Jo Steer is a teacher and experienced leader of special educational needs and disability interventions, as well as wellbeing strategies